alrzsdgh/nowbahar-competition/README.md

 ## Question 7: Spam email detection

 There is a database of spam and non-spam emails.
 By checking these emails, design a model that detects new emails as spam or not.

+***I used the word embedding method and extract the 1000 most used words as input features.
+By using a Random Forest model on these features of every email, the final score was 148 out of 150.***